rsain/Interactive-WASFGA/README.md

 # Interactive-WASFGA
 A Java application to solve multiobjective optimization problems in an interactive way using the Interactive WASFGA (iWASFGA) method.
-Algorithm and implementations details are described in [1].
+Algorithm and implementations details are described in [1] (see footnote).

-[1] A. B. Ruiz, M. Luque, K. Miettinen, and R. Saborido, "An Interactive Evolutionary Multiobjective Optimization Method: Interactive WASF-GA" in Evolutionary Multi-Criterion Optimization: 8th International Conference, EMO 2015, Guimarães, Portugal, March 29 –April 1, 2015.
-Proceedings, Part II, A. Gaspar-Cunha, C. Henggeler Antunes, and C. C. Coello, Eds.
-Guimarães, Portugal: Springer International Publishing, 2015, pp. 249–263.

 iWASFGA has been developed in Java using the NetBeans (https://netbeans.org/) Integrated Development Environment (IDE). iWASFGA also uses jMetal 4 (http://jmetal.sourceforge.net/), a Java-based framework for multiobjective optimization, and Gnuplot (http://www.gnuplot.info/) to plot Pareto fronts.